thatsehannah/Docker-Kubernetes-The-Practical-Guide/notes/section-2.md

   - Default for docker run command
   - Means we're listening to the output of the container

-- To run a container in detached mode, add the `"-d"` flag to the docker run command
+- To run a container in detached mode, add the `-d` flag to the docker run command
   - Example
     - `docker run -d -p 8000:80 [image]`